Decay estimates for Beam equations with potentials in dimension three: Low energy decay estimates

 \section{Low energy decay estimates}

-In this section, we are devote to establishing the low energy decay estimates of solution operators to high order wave equation (\ref{cauchyequation1}).
-We first need study the asymptotic expansions of the perturbed resolvent $R_V(\lambda^4)$ as $\lambda$ near zero (see \cite{EGT19}), then by Stone's formula, Littlewood-Paley method and oscillatory integral theory we obtain the decay bounds of Theorem \ref{thm-main-results-regular} and Theorem \ref{thm-main-results-resonance} for low energy.
+In this section, we come to establish the low energy decay estimates of the solution operators to high order wave equation (\ref{cauchyequation1}).
+We first need to study the asymptotic expansions of the perturbed resolvent $R^\pm_V(\lambda^4)$ as $\lambda$ is near zero (see \cite{EGT19}), then by Stone's formula, Littlewood-Paley method and oscillation integral theory we obtain the decay bounds of Theorem \ref{thm-main-results-regular} and Theorem \ref{thm-main-results-resonance} for low energy.